Museum as a Resource

 Adults strengthen their own observation, critical thinking and communications skills and learn to use inquiry – the art of asking open-ended questions – to turn objects and environments into conversation starters with young children.
 Weekend Family Field trips support parents as they try out their new skills in the company of other families from their Head Start or school.

-Museum as a Resource was designed under the auspices of the National Head Start Association and museum educators in Washington, DC and Dayton, Ohio, with support from the Freddie Mac Foundation, the Eugene and Agnes Meyer Foundation, the Kovler Family Fund and the Mead Foundation.
+Museum as a Resource was designed in collaboration with Pam Houk, a leading museum educator from Dayton, Ohio, and first implemented in partnership with the National Head Start Association and museum educators in Washington, DC and Dayton, Ohio, with support from the Freddie Mac Foundation, the Eugene and Agnes Meyer Foundation, the Kovler Family Fund and the Mead Foundation.

 Museum as a Resource